-Homelessness prevention programs can play an important role in ending homelessness.
+Homelessness prevention programs, while less prevalent in the BoS CoC, can play an important role in ending homelessness.
 Like rapid rehousing programs, homelessness prevention programs can focus financial assistance and housing stabilization services on specific populations, including survivors of domestic violence, families with children, and formerly homeless individuals and families.
 While research clearly shows the effectiveness of rapid rehousing programs on reducing homelessness in communities, homelessness prevention programs demonstrate mixed results.
 In order to end homelessness, communities understand they must prevent new episodes of homelessness and returns to homelessness for individuals and families in housing crises.
-However, it can be difficult to determine which households would have become homeless if not for this intervention.
-Data suggests that only one out of ten households presenting to prevention programs would actually become homeless without financial assistance.
-In light of this research, homelessness prevention programs should target their limited financial assistance and housing stability resources appropriately and develop methods to determine which households are at greatest risk of becoming homeless.
-In order to do so, prevention programs are encouraged to focus their spending on households who are at imminent risk of homelessness (within 72 hours) or those households who can be diverted from the shelter system with the aid of financial assistance.
-Homelessness prevention programs should target their funding towards households that have similar characteristics to the general homeless population in their community.
+However, because programs are preventing homelessness, it can be difficult to determine which households would have become homeless if not for this intervention.
+Research conducted by the Department of Housing and Urban Development indicates that only one out of ten households presenting to prevention programs would actually become homeless without financial assistance.
+In light of this research, homelessness prevention programs must target their limited financial assistance and housing stability resources appropriately and develop methods to determine which households are at greatest risk of becoming homeless.

-No matter the focus population, all BoS CoC homelessness prevention and rapid rehousing programs should adopt a Housing First philosophy by reducing barriers to eligibility (i.e. no income, sobriety, and rental history) and housing people as quickly as possible.
+No matter the focus population, all BoS CoC homelessness prevention and rapid rehousing programs should adopt a housing first philosophy by reducing eligibility requirements and housing people as quickly as possible.
 These programs should also participate in their Regional Committee's coordinated assessment process, including the local prioritization of individuals for housing.
 In the BoS CoC, each community utilizes the Prevention and Diversion screening tool and the Individual and Family VI-SPDAT Prescreen Tools to set priorities and housing triage methods, while permanent housing programs use the Case Management Tool for more developed housing placement purposes and for intensive case management over time.
 Communities use the VI-SPDAT to prioritize individuals and families experiencing literal homelessness based on an acuity score that indicates the type of housing intervention best suited to their ongoing needs.